tarunmeena6846/CourseApp/README.md

 # CourseApp

-courseApp is a simple admin console for a course selling website.
-The project was developed as side project while learning MERN stack.
+courseApp is a simple admin console for a course-selling website.
+This project was developed as a side project while learning the MERN stack.

-I have used MERN stack with Material-ui for styling.
+I have used the MERN stack with Material-ui for styling.

 ## Tech Stack

-**Client:** react, recoil, MUI, ypescript
+**Client:** react, recoil, MUI, typescript

 **Server:** Node, Express, mongoose, JWT